noir-lang/noir/docs/docs/developers/contracts/references/storage/private_state.md

 This function returns the notes the account has access to.

 The kernel circuits are constrained to a maximum number of notes this function can return at a time.
-Check [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-protocol-circuits/crates/types/src/constants.nr) and look for `MAX_READ_REQUESTS_PER_CALL` for the up-to-date number.
+Check [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/noir-protocol-circuits/crates/types/src/constants.nr) and look for `MAX_NOTE_HASH_READ_REQUESTS_PER_CALL` for the up-to-date number.

 Because of this limit, we should always consider using the second argument `NoteGetterOptions` to limit the number of notes we need to read and constrain in our programs.
 This is quite important as every extra call increases the time used to prove the program and we don't want to spend more time than necessary.